Bill Steel

 Bill Steel (born 20 May 1939) is a broadcaster and actor from North East England, best known for his work at Tyne Tees Television and Metro Radio.

+Personal life

+In April 2021, Steel's son Christian told BBC News that his father was suffering from Alzheimer's disease and was receiving end-of-life care.

 Career

 Early career

 Born in Newcastle upon Tyne, Steel was educated at Pendower Boys School in Newcastle and at Durham University.

 He began his working life at the General Electric as a trainee accountant, and moved into television in the 1960s, first working in the Presentation department at Tyne Tees Television as an assistant transmission controller and at the age of 23, a presentation director.
 Later, he progressed into the advertising section, which involved doing voice over work for over 10,000 local adverts produced in-house.

 In 1967, he moved to Manchester, where he presented weekend regional news bulletins for ABC Weekend TV.
 Steel later moved to ABC's Midlands operation in Birmingham and became its chief announcer until 1968, when the station's staff were redeployed to Thames Television in London, where ABC had a majority stake.
 There, Steel worked in various departments, most of which he had previous experience, such as commercial voice overs, newsreading and transmission control.
 Through his voiceover work, he ended up doing a short spell of continuity announcing for Thames, before returning to the north in 1971.